Barton

 Barton's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis shows Barton's health metrics are strong across all ages.
-Both younger and older residents have low prevalence of common health conditions.
-Private health cover is exceptionally high at approximately 84% (1,677 people), compared to 78.0% in Australian Capital Territory and a national average of 55.3%.
+Analysis of health metrics shows strong performance throughout Barton.
+Both young and old age cohorts have low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 84% of the total population (1,677 people), compared to 78.0% across Australian Capital Territory.

-Mental health issues and asthma are the most common medical conditions, affecting 9.2 and 7.4% respectively.
-71.9% of residents report no medical ailments, compared to 69.8% across Australian Capital Territory.
-18.4% of residents are aged 65 and over (365 people), lower than the 19.9% in Australian Capital Territory.
-Health outcomes among seniors exceed those of the general population.
+Nationally, this average stands at 55.3%.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 9.2 and 7.4% of residents respectively.
+A total of 71.9% of residents declare themselves completely clear of medical ailments, compared to 69.8% across Australian Capital Territory.
+Barton has 18.4% of residents aged 65 and over (365 people), which is lower than the 19.9% in Australian Capital Territory.
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health